MalteJ/docker/docs/man/docker-run.1.md

    Expose a port or a range of ports (e.g. --expose=3300-3310) from the container without publishing it to your host

 **--global-ipv6**=*true*|*false*
-   Assign a global IPv6 to the container and add a default route for IPv6.
-This requires the daemon to be started with --ipv6 and a global IPv6 subnet defined via daemon's --fixed-cidr-v6 parameter.
+   Assign a global IPv6 address to the container and add a default route for IPv6.
+This requires the daemon to be started with --ipv6 and a global IPv6 subnet defined via the daemon's --fixed-cidr-v6 parameter.
 The default is *false*.

 **-h**, **--hostname**=*hostname*
    Sets the container host name that is available inside the container.